team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/pomegranate.md

 - Use mulching to retain soil moisture and reduce water evaporation

 ### Mid country (Difficulty: 5/10)
-**Explanation:** This zone provides a good balance of temperature and rainfall, but may require some frost protection in colder areas.
+**Explanation:** This zone provides a good balance of temperature and rainfall.
 **Challenges/Adaptations:**
 - Protect from extreme temperatures with mulching or windbreaks.
 Consider providing shade during peak heat hours.
 - In areas with heavy rainfall, ensure proper drainage and consider planting on slopes